|Dr. José Luis Chávez

 Civil and Environmental Engineering

 Dr. Chávez is an Associate Professor in the Civil and Environmental Engineering Department and an Irrigation Specialist with Extension at Colorado State University.
 He has teaching, research, and extension responsibilities.
-He teaches CIVE 512 Irrigation Systems Design, CIVE 519 Irrigation Water Management, CIVE 549 Drainage and Wetlands Engineering, and is part of the course CIVE 525 Water Engineering for International Development.
+He teaches CIVE 512 Irrigation Systems Design, CIVE 519 Irrigation Water Management, CIVE 549 Drainage and Wetlands Engineering.

 Teaching: Classes Taught